 My MacBook with High Sierra 10.13.4 fails to shut down cleanly and I must force the shutdown.
 While checking the APFS system volume, Disk Utility gave a lot of warnings of the type "object (oid 0xyyyyyyy): Unable to mark physical extent range and fails to repair.
 I intended to back up important files with Time machine, but it got stuck for hours with "Preparing backup" message.
 Any hint for solution?

 If the APFS system volume fails and cannot repair by Disk Utility, your Mac may get stuck on loading bar or result in a blue screen of death.
 The problem is mainly caused by a damaged file system on the APFS system volume.
-Often, you will see it after macOS installation or upgrade or when the operating system has outlived its age.
+For example, you will see the "fsroot tree is invalid" error after you use First Aid to fix the APFS startup volume.
+Often, you will encounter the problem after macOS installation or upgrade or when the operating system has outlived its age.
 Fortunately, this problem doesn't always mean that your Mac hard drive is dying.

-How to recover data from the failed APFS system volume?
+How to recover lost data from the failed APFS system volume?

 Before repairing corrupted Mac startup volume, the first thing is to back up important data from the failed APFS system volume.
 But as your Mac won't boot and Time Machine is not available, you are unable to retrieve useful files without professional APFS data recovery software.